KLM Flight 607-E: Accident

 All ninety-one passengers and eight crew died in the accident, including six members of the Egyptian fencing team (Osman Abdel Hafeez, Mohamed Ali Riad, Ahmed Sabry, et al.).

-Flight 607-E departed Shannon at 03:05 UTC on the second leg of a transatlantic trip from Amsterdam, Netherlands to New York City, USA with intermediate stops in Shannon and Gander, Newfoundland.
+Flight 607-E departed Shannon at 03:05 UTC on the second leg of a transatlantic trip from Amsterdam, Netherlands to New York City, US with intermediate stops in Shannon and Gander, Newfoundland.
 Radio contact with the aircraft was lost at approximately 03:40 UTC; a rescue operation was launched which found light debris on the surface of the ocean approximately 180 km northwest of Shannon.
 The remains of thirty-four of those on board were also recovered.

+Investigation

 Due to the lack of evidence, Irish and Dutch investigators could not pinpoint a probable cause for the accident.
 They examined the possibility of a bomb, electrical failure, or pilot error, but believed that the most likely possibility was a catastrophic mechanical failure.

 The investigating board believed the most likely cause of the accident to be a malfunctioning over-speeding outboard propeller caused by metal particles obstructing oil feed line regulator valves.
 The particles may have been formed by a gear that was damaged when the supercharger of the corresponding engine was accelerated (gear ratio shifted).
 The malfunctions of the propeller pitch might have provoked a flight disturbance and as a consequence the propeller may have sheared off.